MicrosoftDocs/sql-docs-archive-pr/docs-archive-a/2014/analysis-services/data-mining/using-nested-table-data-as-an-input-for-an-accuracy-chart.md

 ---
+description: "Using Nested Table Data as an Input for an Accuracy Chart"
 title: "Using Nested Table Data as an Input for an Accuracy Chart | Microsoft Docs" ms.custom: "" ms.date: "06/13/2017"